-4.2.4 Separating Signals Based on Differing Harmonic Series
+4.3 Separating Signals Based on Differing Harmonic Series

-We've already suggested that there are many nearly-periodic signals that occur in the real world, with two notable examples being many musical signals and vowels in speech signals.
-These sort of signals can be analyzed using the Fourier Series or the DFT (applied to samples).
-We will use the DFT, principally because if we wanted to use the Fourier series, we would anyway approximately compute the Fourier coefficients with the DFT.
+We've already suggested that there are many nearly-periodic signals the occur in the real world, with two notable examples being many musical signals and vowels in speech signals.
+These sort of signals can be analyzed using the Fourier Series or the DFT.
 In particular, let us consider a note played on a musical instrument like a flute or clarinet.
 Such a signal is nearly periodic with some fundamental period.
-If the note is played at "concert pitch," for instance, it has a fundamental frequency of 440 Hz and a fundamental period of 1/440 seconds.
+If the note is played at "concert pitch,"

+for instance, it has a fundamental frequency of 440 Hz and a fundamental period of 1/440 seconds.
 Few musical signals, though, are purely sinusoidal.
 From our development of the Fourier series, we know that a periodic signal can be described as a sum of complex exponentials (or sinusoids) with harmonically-related frequencies.
 That is, the spectrum of our musical note is composed of a harmonic series.
 In particular, if the fundamental frequency is 440 Hz, higher harmonics will be at 880 Hz, 1320 Hz, 1760 Hz, and so on.
-Figure 4.3 shows a stemp plot of the DFT of an example harmonic series.